 Yes.
 Pre-ejaculation fluid may contain sperm, which means pregnancy can occur even when full ejaculation doesn't occur within the vagina.

 Withdrawal of the penis from the vagina before ejaculation is one of the oldest methods of birth control.
 It's free, readily available and has no side effects.
 Still, withdrawal is unreliable at best — and it offers no protection from sexually transmitted infections.

 - Birth control methods.
-The National Women's Health Information Center. http://www.womenshealth.gov/publications/our-publications/fact-sheet/birth-control-methods.html.
+Office on Women's Health. https://www.womenshealth.gov/a-z-topics/birth-control-methods.
 Accessed Aug.
-6, 2014.
+9, 2017.

 - Hatcher RA, et al. Coitus interruptus (withdrawal).
 In: Managing Contraception 2017-2018.
 14th ed.
 Tiger, Ga.: Bridging the Gap Foundation; 2017.